1259iknowthat/CTF-WRITEUPS/WannaGame-Freshman-2022/U-like-Dat-Packet_.md

 ...
 ```

-Delete unnecessary strings, put it on cyberchef to transfer to readable text.
+We need to delete unnecessary strings, put it on cyberchef to transfer to readable text.
 Here is the result UwU

 ~pic~

-At this point, I did not realize that the dumped out had no 0 byte packets so that the PNG image was corrupted.
-I had to do the job again, added some 0 bytes to it.
+At this point, I did not realize that the dump had no 0 byte packets so that the PNG image was corrupted.
+I had to do the job again, added some 0 bytes into it.
 The final result :(

 ~pic~